What to Know of North America’s Largest Urban Pathway

 While the pathways are well-maintained and generally safe, it’s still important to take precautions.
 Always be aware of your surroundings, especially if you’re on a less-traveled path.
 Cyclists should use bells or voice signals to alert walkers when passing, and everyone should stay to the right side of the pathway to allow others to pass safely.

-ALSO SEE 5 Best Small Towns in Canada
+ALSO SEE 5 Best All-Inclusive, Adults-only Resorts in Mexico

 3. Respect the Environment